-Jake Horowitz is an Director in the Retail Leasing Division of Colliers International, where he focuses on tenant and landlord representation in all five boroughs of New York City.
+Jake Horowitz is an Associate Vice President in the Retail Leasing Division of Colliers International, where he focuses on tenant and landlord representation in all five boroughs of New York City.
 Mr. Horowitz joined colliers in 2017.

 Mr. Horowitz joined Colliers from Eastern Consolidated, where he served many retail clients across Manhattan.
 Jake also has a background in the restaurant business having worked as the manager of a restaurant for five years.

 Jake also was selected as a leader of Colliers International Emerging Retail Leaders in 2020-2021 and in 2022 was selected as one of Commercial Observer's Top Young Leasing Professionals.

 Executive Managing Director